It's More Than Just Grades

-Working in pharmacy means wanting to serve others.
+Working in optometry means wanting to serve others.
 This means wanting to give back, in medical and non-medical ways.
 Find something you enjoy doing, something truly warming your heart, and go forth!
 Put as much time as you can towards those types of areas.
 Don't volunteer because you think it's a checkbox, do it because you care.

 Keeping a Journal

-Keeping a journal can be helpful for some through the process of preparing for a career in pharmacy.
+Keeping a journal can be helpful for some through the process of preparing for a career in optometry.
 Use it to record thoughts on your experiences, you may find you get more out of activities if you spend some time reflecting about them.
-Topics to consider writing about may include experiences starting your interest in pharmacy or those you had while observing or volunteering clarifying for you this is the career for you.
+Topics to consider writing about may include experiences starting your interest in optometry or those you had while observing or volunteering clarifying for you this is the career for you.
 This journal will be very helpful when it comes to writing your personal statement, interviews, and other parts of the process.

 Research experience can provide you with the opportunity to work closely with faculty, learn skills beyond the classroom, use research methods, engage in critical analysis, and problem solving skills.
 Our faculty work on a variety of research projects, which observation or participation in, will allow a better understanding between theory and practice using innovative and creative thinking.